gecko10000/ArrayLinkedList/README.md

 ## Speedup

-The speedup compared to a classic doubly linked list is by about 100%.
+The speedup compared to a classic doubly linked list is about 100%.
 Having run the test file with a few different sizes, the trend is apparent:
 ```
 $ ./LLTests 100000000
 ---Normal Linked List---